 If a community solar customer seeks to assign their subscription to a new customer, the Community Solar Provider shall generate and provide a Disclosure Form to the assignee.
-The Approved Vendor Solar Provider shall generate and provide a Disclosure Form to the assignee.
-The Approved Vendor Solar Provider shall generate and provide a Disclosure Form to the assignee.
-The Approved Vendor Solar Provider shall generate and provide a Disclosure Form to the assignee.

-or Designee shall provide the Disclosure Form electronically or provide a hard copy mailed to the assignee, at the option of the assignee.
+The Approved Vendor or Designee shall provide the Disclosure Form electronically or provide a hard copy mailed to the assignee, at the option of the assignee.
 If the assignee fails to sign the Disclosure Form, the Approved Vendor or Designee shall not complete the assignment.